Aztec religion: Cosmology and ritual

-Deity impersonation
+Myth embodiment

-An important aspect of Aztec ritual was the impersonation of deities.
+An important aspect of Aztec ritual life was the teixiptla, which can be understood as a kind of "substitute" or embodiment of a godly being.
 Priests or otherwise specially elected individuals would be dressed up to achieve the likeness of a specific deity.
 To honor the gods, various outfits and festivals were held.
 The Aztec deities served as providers for all of the society's needs.
 Along with various rituals and offerings, dressing up was thought as a way to respect the gods worshiped.
-A person with the honorable charge of impersonating a god was called ixiptla tli and was venerated as an actual physical manifestation of the god until the inevitable end when the god's likeness had to be killed as the ultimate sacrifice under great circumstance and festivities.

-Reenactment of myth
+It was considered an honor to impersonate a god.
+The person selected to do so was venerated as an actual physical manifestation of the god.
+This would sometimes end in the impersonator's death, such as in the many ritual sacrifices tied to certain deities (see below).
+Other times the impersonator would survive, such as in a ceremony where a priest impersonated the water goddess Chalchiuhtlicue to welcome the water brought to Tenochtitlan by an aqueduct.

-As with the impersonation of gods, Aztec ritual was often a reenactment of a mythical event which at once served to remind the Aztecs of their religion, but it also served to perpetuate the world by repeating the important events of the creation.
+As with the impersonation of gods, Aztec ritual was often a reenactment of a mythical event which at once served to remind the Aztecs of their religion, bring about good luck in daily life, and forward a political goal.
+These reenactments often took a form similar to European theater, but the Aztec understanding of such performances were very different; there was no clear divide between the "actor" and the figure they played.